aergoio/ARC2NFT/README.md

 }
 ```

-It is also possible to allow another accounts to mint tokens, using the `addMinter`
+It is also possible to allow other accounts to mint tokens, using the `addMinter`
 function.
 For more info, check the [mintable extension](#mintable-extension).